The Fourier Type Expansions on Tubes: Results on Regular Domains

-holds, where $\widetilde \Gamma=\overline{y^\prime+\Gamma}, y^\prime\in \Gamma.$ For such estimate, we first consider the following two classes of cones.
-One of them is the polygonal cones that are the interior of the convex hull of a finite number of rays meeting at origin.
-If a polygonal cone is the interior of the convex hull of a finite number of $n$ linearly independent rays meeting at origin, we call it $n$-sided polygonal cone.
-A polygonal cone indeed is a finite union of $n$-sided polygonal cones.
-The other one is the circular cones.
-We only need to consider the circular cones are of the form $\Gamma=\{y\in\mathbb R^n;\sqrt{\sum_{j=1}^{n-1}|y_j|^2}<\kappa y_n\},\kappa>0,$ since we can move a general circular cone to this form after a rotation.
-In fact, these two classes of cones can be regarded as two different generalizations of $\Gamma^\kappa$ in $\mathbb R^n,n\geq 3.$ For simplicity, we show that (\ref{CS-infty}) holds for $\Gamma^\kappa$ by two different ways.
-One can easily conclude that $(\ref{CS-infty})$ holds for the polygonal and the circular cones.
+where $\widetilde \Gamma=\overline{y^\prime+\Gamma}, y^\prime\in \Gamma.$ In this paper we do not prove that (\ref{CS-infty}) holds for general cones.
+Nevertheless, we can show that (\ref{CS-infty}) holds for two classes of cones: the polygonal cones and the circular cones.
+If a polygonal cone is the interior of the convex hull of a finite number of $n$ linearly independent rays meeting at the origin, we call it $n$-sided polygonal cone.
+A polygonal cone, however, is always a finite union of $n$-sided polygonal cones.
+Hence the general polygonal cone case is reduced to the $n$-sided polygonal cone case.
+For the circular cone case, we only need to consider the circular cone of the form $\Gamma^\kappa=\{y\in\mathbb R^n;\sqrt{\sum_{j=1}^{n-1}|y_j|^2}<\kappa y_n\},\kappa>0,$ as we can reduce a general circular cone to this form by using some rotation.
+In fact, these two classes of cones are two different generalizations of $\Gamma^\kappa$ in $\mathbb R^n,n\geq 3.$ For simplicity, we consider $\Gamma^\kappa$ in $\mathbb R^2.$ We will use two different ways to show that (\ref{CS-infty}) holds for $\Gamma^\kappa$.
+One can then easily conclude that $(\ref{CS-infty})$ holds for the polygonal and the circular cones, in general.

 We first show the way that can be utilized in proving that (\ref{CS-infty}) holds for the circular cones.
 As shown previously, for $y\in \overline {\Gamma^\kappa}$,